reservio/rabbitmq/docs/en/index.md

 If for testing or debugging purposes you need to specify a different callback, then you can change it there.
 The callback service must return a valid response flag (see the constants on `IConsumer`) and should implement the marker interface `IConsumer` (it's optional).

-The remaining options are the `exchange` and the `queue`.
+The remaining options are the `binding` and the `queue`.
-The `exchange` options should be the same ones as those used for the `producer`.
+The `binding` options define the binding of the queue to exchanges, with optional routing key.
 In the `queue` options we will provide a **queue name**.
 Why?

 As we said, messages in AMQP are published to an `exchange`.
 This doesn't mean the message has reached a `queue`.